 Extended hike from Narnia

-If you want to extend your hike, you can also hike to the main dam and reservoir which is about a 3 mile uphill walk on the main fire road.
+If you want to extend your hike, you can also hike to the main dam and reservoir which is another 3 mile uphill walk on same the fire road.
 You will eventually see the river and dam area and reservoir.
-If the water is calm, you definitely can get in below the dam area for swimming.
+If the water is calm, you definitely can get in below the dam area for swimming (swim again at your own risk).
 Or you can walk across the dam and follow a small trail to where the canyon areas of the Wainuenue river pass through which is quite spectacular to explore.

 Returning back to parking area